-Aboriginal student enrolment across all faculties and campuses is approximately 3 per cent, a number that the U of A is striving to increase significantly.
+Aboriginal student enrolment across all faculties and campuses is approximately 3 percent, a number that the U of A is striving to increase significantly.
 Both Augustana Campus and North Campus have Aboriginal Student Offices to support current students and to spark new enrolment growth.
-The Aboriginal Peoples Network and a team of special advisors to the Provost are also charged with enhancing Aboriginal engagement, opportunities, and research.
+The Aboriginal Peoples Network and a team of special advisors to the Provost are also charged with enhancing Aboriginal engagement, opportunities, and research (See RA-3 Research Capacity and Investments).
 Programming initiatives for Aboriginal professional learning and training include the Aboriginal Teacher Education Program, an off-campus community-based collaborative cohort program offered in partnership with provincial and tribal colleges.
 The goal of this program is to improve the educational success of Aboriginal children by increasing the number of Aboriginal teachers and teachers with an understanding of Aboriginal culture and perspectives in communities in northern Alberta.

 Medical training initiatives focused on Aboriginal learners are also well established: the University of Alberta has trained 72 Aboriginal doctors to date, more than any other institution in Canada.
 In 2012, six new Aboriginal students were admitted to the MD program, while four graduated.

-The U of A will continue to invest in the recruitment and retention of Aboriginal students, professors, and staff, as well as provide relevant programming, appropriate support services, and specialized and inclusive gathering places.
-Notable outcomes since 2012 CIP include:
+The U of A will continue to invest in the recruitment and retention of Aboriginal students, professors, and staff, relevant programming, appropriate support services, and specialized and inclusive gathering places.
+Appendix 2 presents specific initiatives undertaken since the 2012 CIP, including: